jnst/uzaki/README.md

 ## uzaki

-A tool to check the incoming status of a product.
+A tool to check the stock of a product.

 ## Install